IBM/cpdctl/README_command_reference.md

 Use `output_data_references` property to specify the details pertaining to the remote source where the input data for batch deployment job is available.
 The `output_data_references` must be used with `input_data_references`.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--decision-optimization=@path/to/file.json`.

 `--retention` (string)
 :   Defines number of days to retain the job meta.
 Job meta will be auto deleted after that.
 Value '-1' sets the meta to be never auto deleted. accepted values are positive integer and '-1'.
 The default value if the parameter is not passed is '30' days.